huzidev/learning-typescript/typescript-react/README.md

 # Getting Started with TypeScript

-This project is about all basics of TypeScript and React
+This project is about all basics of TypeScript with React

 ## Available Scripts